Corporate Governance

 Sumitomo Chemical established its Basic Policy for the Enhancement of the Internal Control System by a resolution of the Board of Directors, creating a system to ensure the appropriateness of its operations as stipulated in the Companies Act.

 At Sumitomo Chemical, the Internal Control Committee plays a central role in discussing various measures based on the basic policy described above.
 The committee also operates a PDCA cycle by monitoring the implementation status of those measures, and constantly inspects and strengthens the Group’s internal control system in response to changes in the Group’s business and operating environment, ensuring that the Group’s internal control system can function effectively.
+Summaries of the matters covered in the committee are reported to the Audit & Supervisory Committee after each meeting.
+These summaries are then reported to the Board of Directors for deliberation.

 Organization of the Internal Control Committee